1. Home

 Country name:

-Select the country for which you will be creating a product feed.
-Once you selected a country the channel drop-down will automatically populate with marketing channels that are active in the specific country and for which we have created a default template.
-As most of our plugin users want to create a product feed for Google Shopping it automatically puts the channel on Google Shopping.
+Choose the country for which you’ll create a product feed.
+Once you select a country, the channel drop-down will automatically display active marketing channels and their default templates for that specific country.
+Since most of our plugin users want to create a product feed for Google Shopping, the channel will automatically be set to Google Shopping.

 Channel: